Koromix/rygel/web/koromix.dev/006_misc.md

 # Meestic

-Meestic is a small command-line tool to **control the keyboard lighting on MSI Delta 15 laptops**, which may or may not support any other device.
+Meestic is a suite of tools to **control the keyboard lighting on MSI Delta 15 laptops**, which may or may not support any other device.

 You can find out more [in the code repository](https://github.com/Koromix/rygel/tree/master/src/meestic).